Chattooga County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC Over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
-The suspension period for a first offense is typically **.
+- BAC Over 0.08: If you submitted to a breath or blood test and your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended according to Georgia law.
+The duration of the suspension will depend on whether this is your first DUI offense.

 If You Refused Testing